mvdan/sh/README.md

 ```

 * Some builtins like `export` and `let` are parsed as keywords.
 This is
-  to let the static parser parse them completely and build their AST
+  to allow statically parsing them and building their AST, as opposed to
-  better than just a slice of arguments.
+  just keeping the arguments as a slice of arguments.

 ### Related projects